Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/ARMssembly_2.md

 ### Solution #2 - Manual analysis

-In case you need a little ARM refresher, see the [previous challenge](ARMssembly_0.md).
+In case you need a little ARM refresher, see the [first ARMssembly challenge](ARMssembly_0.md).

 Lets start with analysing the `main` function
 ```